Prehistoric Life

 Loom weight

 Neolithic people began making clothes from woven sheep’s wool.
-The wool was spun into threads that were woven together on a frame called a ‘loom’.
+The wool was spun into threads that were woven together on a frame called a loom.
 These weights were tied to hanging threads to pull them tightly, making them easier to weave around.
-Are you wearing anything made of wool?
+Do you have anything made of wool at home?

 Bronze Age axe head

-The Bronze Age began around 2500 BC, when people found a way to make tools from metal, however people didn’t suddenly stop making stone tools too.
-This stone axe was made during the Bronze Age and has been polished to make it smooth and strong.
-It would have taken about 100 hours to make this axe head; do you think it was worth the work?
+During the Bronze Age (c.2500 – 800BCE), people learnt to make tools from metal.
+They still made tools out of stone, though, like this stone axe that has been polished to make it smooth and strong.
+It would have taken about 100 hours to make this axe head.
+What have you made that took a long time?

 Limpet shells